 The main species of crappie are black and white.
-When black and white crappie are crossbred the resulting species is a Hybrid crappie.
+When black and white crappie are crossbred the resulting species is Hybrid crappie.
 The hybrid crappie does not reproduce as much as the normal black and white crappie.

 Read also: Golden Crappie

 What we know so far about Hybrid Crappie